 Sign and Play!
-Each year we collaborate with Sign and Play for a 6 or 8 week course for babies and toddlers (0-2 years old) and their care-givers to learn sign language in this fun, interactive, musical play group!
+Each year we collaborate with Sign and Play for a fun course for babies and toddlers (0-2 years old) and their care-givers to learn sign language in this fun, interactive, musical play group!
 Sign language engages your whole body in learning.
 It helps infants & toddlers communicate, and preschoolers build their literacy skills.
 Each week in this class we will have fun reading, signing, and playing games to learn American Sign Language vocabulary with Jillian Berlinski, who has a Masters of Education and is a certified elementary and special education teacher.
-Our next class will start Tuesday, September 12.
+Our next class will start Thursday, March 1st, 2018.
 Click HERE for more information!

 Yeladim Yoga: Every Winter we are thrilled to offer this class for toddlers and their caregivers.
 Together, we practice yoga, learn breathing and calming techniques, improve strength and balance, and have fun!
 Our teacher Abby is a mother, yoga teacher, and occupational therapist.
 In addition to teaching yoga to adults, she is trained in prenatal, toddler, and child yoga.
 Abby is excited to bring a toddler and parent/caregiver class to Temple Emunah.
 She believes that every yogi, of any age, should be met right where they are and encouraged to blossom.
 Toddlerhood and parenthood are challenging processes full of transitions and many ups and downs, and yoga mirrors this wavelike quality of life.
 We are thrilled that she is offering this opportunity to practice the transitions of everyday life for our children and ourselves!